-Sudbury Secondary School offers academic, athletic and superior arts education in a renovated facility.
+Sudbury Secondary School offers academic, athletic and superior arts education in a state-of-the-art facility.
 Arts Education includes comprehensive training in dance, theatre, instrumental music, vocal music, media studies and visual arts from educators who are specialists in their disciplines.
 The arts wing features the city's best-equipped dance studio, drama studio/black box theatre, media lab with green screen, visual arts studios, Mac lab, photography classroom and darkroom, vocal and instrumental music rooms and practice rooms, and a spectacular 440-seat auditorium to showcase student talent.
-Classrooms and the gymnasium have also been updated.
 At Sudbury Secondary School, students earn an Arts Education Certificate in addition to their Ontario Secondary School Diploma.
-Students also have the option to graduate with a French Immersion certificate and provincially recognized Specialist High Skills Major in Arts and Culture.
+Students also have the option to graduate with a French Immersion certificate and provincially recognized Specialist High Skills Major in Arts and Culture, Health and Wellness, or Custom Woodworking.